 Nurture at St. Peter's

-At St. Peter's, we have recently created our nurture environment.
+At St. Peter's, we have our own nurture environment.
 This is a dedicated space so that children with mental health or well-being needs can visit.
-This space is where we support children to learn or be refreshed in how they expressive themselves in a calm and well-structured way.
+This space is where we support children to learn or be refreshed in how they express themselves in a calm and well-structured way.
 This might be calming activities for example meditation or mindful art.
 This might be sitting together and eating sensibly whilst focusing on the skill of sharing.
 We pride ourselves on our nurture environment with children visiting this space daily.